Self-control: Counteractive self-control

 One of the most common self-control dilemmas involves the desire for unhealthy or unneeded food consumption versus the desire to maintain long-term health.
-An indication of unneeded food could also be over-expenditure on certain types of consumption such as eating away from home.
+An indication of unneeded food consumption could be overspending on eating away from home.
 Not knowing how much to spend, or overspending one's budget on eating out, can be a symptom of a lack of self-control.

-Experiment participants rated a new snack as significantly less healthy when it was described as very tasty compared to when they heard it was just slightly tasty.
-Without knowing anything else about a food, the mere suggestion of good taste triggered counteractive self-control and prompted them to devalue the temptation in the name of health.
-Further, when presented with the strong temptation of one large bowl of chips, participants both perceived the chips to be higher in calories and ate less of them than did participants who faced the weak temptation of three smaller chip bowls, even though both conditions represented the same amount of chips overall.
+Participants in one study rated a new snack as less healthy when it was described as very tasty rather than only slightly tasty.
+This evaluation pattern reflects counteractive self-control, where a tempting attribute leads people to devalue that option to support a health goal.
+In another experiment, participants shown one large bowl of chips—representing a strong temptation—perceived the chips as higher in calories and ate less of them than participants given three smaller bowls containing the same total amount.

 Weak temptations are falsely perceived to be less unhealthy, so self-control is not triggered and desirable actions are more often engaged in; this supports the counteractive self-control theory.
 Weak temptations present more of a challenge to overcome than strong temptations, because they appear less likely to compromise long-term values.

 Satiation

-The decrease in an individual's liking of and desire for a substance following repeated consumption of that substance is known as satiation.
-Satiation rates when eating depend on interactions of trait self-control and healthiness of the food.
+In studies of self-control, satiation refers to the reduction in desire for a particular food following repeated consumption or exposure.
+Satiation rates when eating depend on the interactions of trait self-control and the healthiness of the food.
 After eating equal amounts of either clearly healthy (raisins and peanuts) or unhealthy (M&Ms and Skittles) snack foods, people who scored higher on trait self-control tests reported feeling significantly less desire to eat more of the unhealthy foods than they did the healthy foods.
 Those with low trait self-control satiated at the same pace regardless of health value.

 Further, when reading a description emphasizing the sweet flavor of their snack, participants with higher trait self-control reported a decrease in desire faster than they did after hearing a description of the healthy benefits of their snack.
 Once again, those with low self-control satiated at the same rate regardless of the description.
-Perceived unhealthiness of the food alone, regardless of actual health level, relates to faster satiation, but only for people with high trait self-control.
+Perceiving a food as unhealthy, regardless of its actual health level, relates to faster satiation, but only for people with high trait self-control.